luminaxster/syntax-highlighter/README.md

 ## New in v1.x

 - Babel is now used directly instead of via JsCodeShift.
-- React fragments highlighting.
+- React fragment, spread child, spread attribute, and container expression highlighting.
 - highLightOnDidChangeModelContent(debounceTime) method debounces highlight
   updates.
 - Several defect repairs.

 ### NL;PR

+The main
-The main method, `monacoJSXHighlighter.highLightOnDidChangeModelContent(debounceTime: number, afterHighlight: func, ...)`, accepts a callback, among other parameters.
+method, `monacoJSXHighlighter.highLightOnDidChangeModelContent(debounceTime: number, afterHighlight: func, ...)`
+, accepts a callback, among other parameters.
 The callback `afterHighlight` passes the AST used to highlight the code.

 Additionally, you can add JSX commenting to your monaco editor with